New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{Tensor \emph{special} Colombeau algebra and the embedding of distributions}

-After we defined the scalar special Colombeau algebra, it is easy to define the generalized Colombeau tensor algebra as the tensor product of sections of a tensor bundle and Colombeau algebra.
-This is equivalent to the usual definitions (see \cite{geometry}), which are based on generalized maps from $M$ to arbitrary manifold.
-They are obtained after one changes in \ref{Def.} the absolute value to the expression ``any Riemann measure on the target space''.
-Then you get the algebra
+After one defines the scalar special Colombeau algebra, it is easy to define the generalized Colombeau tensor algebra as the tensor product of sections of a tensor bundle and Colombeau algebra.
+This can be formulated more generally \cite{geometry} in terms of maps from $M$ to arbitrary manifold.
+One can define them by changing the absolute value in the definition \eqref{Def.} to the expression ``any Riemann measure on the target space''.
+Then you get the algebra \cite{geometry, generalized, Vickers}:

-as in \cite{generalized, geometry, Vickers}.
-Then we can easily introduce a map to a $TM$ manifold representing generalized tensor fields on $M$\footnote{As Kunzinger and Steinbauer say, this is equivalent to ~$\mathcal{G}(X)\otimes\Gamma(X,E)$ tensor valued Colombeau generalized functions \cite{generalized}.}.
-The question remains how one embeds distributions into such algebra.
-It is clear that any embedding will be noncanonical from various reasons.
-First, it is noncanonical even on $\mathbb{R}^{n}$.
-But another, second reason is that this embedding depends on the preferred class of charts on $M$.
-The embedding is defined in \cite{geometry} as:
+The tensor fields are represented when the target space is taken to be the $TM$ manifold\footnote{This is equivalent to ~$\mathcal{G}(X)\otimes\Gamma(X,E)$ tensor valued Colombeau generalized functions \cite{generalized}.}.
+It is clear that any embedding of distributions into such algebra will be non-canonical from various reasons.
+First, it is non-canonical even on $\mathbb{R}^{n}$.
+Another, second reason is that this embedding will necessarily depend on some preferred class of charts on $M$.
+The embedding one defines as \cite{geometry}:

-We pick an atlas and take a smooth partition of unity subordinate to ~$V_{\alpha_{i}}$~ ($\Theta_{j}$,~ $\supp(\Theta)\subseteq V_{\alpha_{j}}$ $j\in\mathbb{N}$) and we choose for every $j$,~ $\xi_{j}\in D(V_{\alpha_{j}})$, such that $\xi_{j}=1$~ on ~$\supp(\xi_{j})$.~ Then we can choose in fixed charts an $A^{\infty}(\mathbb{R}^{n})$ element $\rho$ and the embedding is given by
+We pick an atlas, and take a smooth partition of unity subordinate to ~$V_{\alpha_{i}}$,~ ($\Theta_{j}$,\\~ $\supp(\Theta)\subseteq V_{\alpha_{j}}$ $j\in\mathbb{N}$) and we choose for every $j$,~ $\xi_{j}\in D(V_{\alpha_{j}})$, such that $\xi_{j}=1$~ on ~$\supp(\xi_{j})$.~ Then we can choose in fixed charts an $A^{\infty}(\mathbb{R}^{n})$ element $\rho$, and the embedding is given by

-where $\Psi_{\alpha_{j}}$ is a coordinate mapping and ~$*$~ is a convolution.
+where $\psi_{\alpha_{j}}$ is a coordinate mapping and ~$*$~ is a convolution.